NBISweden/data-submission-documentation/ENA/BGE-Colletes-cyprius/README.md

 ## Lessons learned
 <!-- What went well?
 What did not went so well?
 What would you have done differently? -->
+* Learned how to solve issues with missing file.
+The files weren't missing but due to a typo in the file names of the runs.xml files, there was a mismatch btw xml files and the files in the upload area at ENA.
+See further [correcting-missing-file-issue](#correcting-missing-file-issue) below.

 ## Detailed step by step description